 Fertility awareness is when you learn to recognise on which days of the month you are fertile and can therefore conceive a baby.
 It can either be used as a form of contraception or as a method to become pregnant.

 It's known by several different names, including natural family planning, and there are several ways of practicing fertility awareness, including the symptothermal method, the ovulation method, periodic abstinence, the mucus method or the Billings method.

-During your monthly menstrual cycle, for about half of the month you will not be able to get pregnant.
-It's possible to work out whether or not you are fertile by watching for signs of ovulation, including your body temperature or the amount of mucus in your vagina.
-If you don't have sex on these days, you won't get pregnant.
-If you have sex on any other days, there is a chance that you might get pregnant.
+During your monthly menstrual cycle, you will not be able to get pregnant for about half of the month.
+It's possible to try to work out whether or not you are fertile by watching for signs of ovulation, including your body temperature or the amount of mucus in your vagina.
+If you don't have sex on these days, you reduce your chances of getting pregnant.

 Fertility awareness only works as a method of contraception if you follow the instructions very carefully — and your partner agrees to follow them too.
 Since you can get pregnant for a few days before and after you ovulate, you need to be very careful not to have sex on these days.